AMada-Chf/-ideas/Project2_ML_Classification/README.md

 **file : crimini_2_ispezioneDataset.py**

-objective: predict the type of crime that was committed based on the features. data taken from : DATA.GOV
+**objective**: predict the type of crime that was committed based on the features. data taken from : DATA.GOV

 https://catalog.data.gov/dataset/crime-data-from-2020-to-present